 In a digital world we have the opportunity to re-imagine education and consider the potential for digital connectivity (networks and computers/mobile devices), learning content (software applications) and collaboration tools (communications applications) to elevate student performance and teacher effectiveness while reducing costs and overcoming barriers to a quality educational experience that prepares our youth to be innovators and critical thinkers.

 This global vision is achievable if we commit to it.
 It would involve applying the know-how we already have in education to create some of the most exciting, engaging, innovative e-learning resources to enable children in the poorest countries to learn with the same tools as children in the richest countries.

 This is a vision focused on equalization of learning opportunity across our global regions.
 This is a vision that elevates and personalizes the learning experience matching student aptitudes and competencies with the right level of learning complexity.
 This is a vision that would allow students with special needs to have access to unique resources to ensure their development and success.
 This is a vision that would allow teachers to have access to professional development tools, lesson plans, testing resources and the right learning solutions for their students based on their level of skill, learning style and unique needs.

 The digital learning experience would include collaboration experiences and group work exercises connecting students and teachers from different parts of the world, allowing different cultures to better understand and learn from one another.
-We could offer communities the opportunity to let students learn at home if the digital connectivity to the global e-learning grid was available.
+We could offer communities the opportunity to let students learn at home if the digital connectivity to the global e-learning network was available.
 Poor countries could buy into this global e-learning eco-system on a pay-as-you-go business model fast tracking deployment.